 Advantages of no-till farming

 One of the biggest advantages of no-till farming is its impact on soil health creating more productive soils and profitable farms.
 When soil is tilled by machinery it is exposed to air, organic matter is lost and trapped carbon that is vital for soil health gets lost into the atmosphere.
 But no-till farming helps retain organic matter, nutrients and water within the soil, with the overall result being healthier soil structure for more prolific crops.
-With such unpredictable seasons and our history of drought in Victoria, reduced tillage farming can be enormously beneficial.
+With such unpredictable seasons and our history of drought in Victoria and across Australia, reduced tillage farming can be enormously beneficial.

 Crop residues left on the soil surface protect the soil from water and wind erosion and reduce the risk of sealing and nutrient surface run-off.
 Many of the advantages, such as better soil structure and water-holding capacity and increased microbial activity, are based on increases in the amount of soil organic matter.